A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Spray foam insulation

-Both fiberglass and mineral wool insulation provide superior thermal performance and are a proven choice.
-Select moisture-resistant materials, since saunas are very humid atmospheres.
+Both fibreglass and mineral wool insulation offer excellent thermal performance and are proven choices.
+Select moisture-resistant materials, as saunas are very humid environments.

-Getting the best insulation for your sauna will go a long way to improving the overall efficiency of your oasis.
-That’s why it’s so important to get insulation from reliable suppliers.
+Choosing the best insulation for your sauna will significantly improve the overall efficiency of your oasis.
+Therefore, it is important to obtain insulation from reliable suppliers.

 3. Install Ventilation System